Australia: Adani Group receives final approval from Queensland government to begin coal mine project

 Environment Minister Leeanne Enoch announced the decision in the Queensland Parliament on Thursday.
 “I’m advised by the regulator that following comprehensive feedback, largely as a result of that independent advice, Adani agreed to substantial improvements to its finch management plan,” she said.
 Enoch added that Adani had submitted the 12th version of the groundwater plan to the environment department on Wednesday.

-It is feared that the plan, which has been criticised by seven groundwater scientists, will threaten a group of ancient desert springs which provide underground water to endangered vegetation.
+It is feared that the plan, which has been criticised by seven groundwater scientists, will threaten a group of ancient desert springs that provide underground water to endangered vegetation.

 “Today our remarkable journey of conviction, resilience, and commitment in Australia